Monday, 23 March 2026

 instead, a brother pushes his sister to and fro,

-doing the Science, counting the holes,
+doing the Science, counting sink holes,

 contemplating a combustion chamber’s thrust,